yibei106/Python-Machine-Learning-Approaches-to-Crime-Prediction-and-Strategic-Planning-in-Law-Enforcement/README.md

    - **Polynomial Regression**

 ### Addressing Class Imbalance and Overfitting
 - **SMOTE** (Synthetic Minority Over-sampling Technique) was applied to balance the class distribution in tasks such as arrest prediction.
+(BP-SMOTE may not be as suitable for this project compared to SMOTE.)
 - **Overfitting Mitigation**: Learning curves were plotted to identify and mitigate overfitting and underfitting issues.

 ## Deployment